-3.3 Accounting for Wealth that Does not Generate Taxable Income
+III.C Accounting for Wealth that Does not Generate Taxable Income

 The third step of our analysis involves dealing with the assets that do not generate taxable income.
-In 2012, the most important ones are pensions and owner-occupied houses.
+In 2012, the most important assets are pensions and owner-occupied houses.
 Although these assets are sizable, they do not raise insuperable problems, for two reasons.
 First, there is limited uncertainty on the distribution of pensions and main homes across families, as they are well covered by micro-level survey sources.
 We have conducted our imputations so as to be consistent with all the available evidence.
-Second, surveys, individual income tax returns (and estate tax returns) all show that pensions (and main homes) account for a small fraction of wealth at the top-end of the distribution, so that any error in the way we allocate these assets across groups is unlikely to affect our top 1% or top 0.1% wealth shares much.
+Second, surveys and individual income tax returns (and estate tax returns) all show that pensions (and main homes) account for a small fraction of wealth at the top end of the distribution, so any error in the way we allocate these assets across groups is unlikely to affect our top 1% or top 0.1% wealth shares much.

-Owner-occupied housing.
+- 1. Owner-Occupied Housing.
 We infer the value of owner-occupied dwellings from property taxes paid.
-These taxes are itemized on tax returns by roughly the top third of the income distribution.
-Using information on total property taxes paid in the NIPAs, and consistent with what SCF data show, we estimate that itemizers own 75% of homes each year.
-We assume that gains do not create discontinuities in our estimates as the capitalization factor adjusts correspondingly.

-$^{^{20}}$ See Appendix Tables B1, B34, B36, and Appendix Figure B27.
-Capital gains are usually more concentrated than dividends (due to lumpy realizations), so that top wealth shares obtained by fully capitalizing gains tend to be higher than those obtained by capitalizing dividends only-but only slightly so.
-The difference between the top 0.1% share including and excluding capital gains is higher today than in the 1970s because high dividend earners tend to realize large capital gains today while this was less true in the 1970s.
+These taxes are itemized on tax returns by roughly the top one-third of the income distribution.
+Using information on total property taxes paid in the - 21.
+See Online Appendix Tables B1, B34, B36, and Online Appendix Figure B27.
+Capital gains are usually more concentrated than dividends (due to lumpy realizations), so top wealth shares obtained by fully capitalizing gains tend to be higher than those obtained by capitalizing dividends only-but only slightly so.
+The difference between the top 0.1% share including and excluding capital gains is higher today than in the 1970s because high dividend earners tend to realize large capital gains today, while this was less true in the 1970s.

-they all face the same effective property tax rate.21 In actual facts, property tax rates differ across and within States; our computations could thus be improved, for instance by matching taxpayers' addresses to third-party real estate databases and by explicitly accounting for yearto-year variations in the fraction of itemizers.22 For our purposes, however, these problems are second-order, as only about 5% of the wealth of the top 0.1% takes the form of housing today.
+NIPAs, and consistent with what SCF data show, we estimate that itemizers own 75% of homes each year.
+We assume that homeowners all face the same effective property tax rate.
+22 In fact, property tax rates differ across and within states; our computations could thus be improved, for instance by matching tax-payers' addresses to third-party real estate databases and by explicitly accounting for year-to-year variations in the fraction of itemizers.
+23 For our purposes, however, these problems are second-order, as only about 5% of the wealth of the top 0.1% takes the form of housing today.
 We similarly estimate mortgage debt using mortgage interest payments.
-Consistent with NIPA and SCF data, we assume that itemizers have 80% of all mortgage debt.
+Consistent with NIPA and SCF data, we assume that itemizers hold 80% of all mortgage debt.

-Life insurance and pension funds.
-Life insurance and pension funds-both individual accounts and defined benefits plans-do not generate taxable capital income.
-Pensions have been growing fast since the 1960s and now account for a third of household wealth.
+2. Life Insurance and Pension Funds. -Life insurance and pension funds-both individual accounts and defined benefits plans-do not generate taxable capital income.
+Pensions have been growing fast since the 1960s and now account for one-third of household wealth.
 Since many regulations prevent high income earners from contributing large amounts to their tax-deferred accounts, pension wealth is more evenly distributed than overall wealth.
-We allocate pension wealth based on how pension income and wages-that we both observe at the micro-level-are distributed, in such a way as to match the distribution of pension wealth in the SCF.23 Our resulting distribution of pension wealth is consistent with the distribution of individual retirement accounts (IRAs) whose balances are automatically reported to the IRS (Bryant and
+We allocate pension wealth based on how pension income and wages-both of which we observe at the